Gigaspaces/xap-docs/site/content/xap/12.2/security/securing-the-transport-layer-using-ssl.markdown

 The provided SSLFilter uses keystore type JKS, with key management method SunX509.

 {{% refer %}}
-Please refer to the JavaDocs for more details about the reference classes:
+Refer to the API Reference guide for more details about the reference classes:

 - [com.gigaspaces.lrmi.nio.filters.IOSSLFilter]({{% api-javadoc %}}/com/gigaspaces/lrmi/nio/filters/IOSSLFilter.html)